Heian Period (794-1185)

 Heian Cultural Life

-The dominant view of the political and economic developments away from the ritsuryō system is negative, but in the cultural sphere the evaluations are all positive: the experience is seen as one in which the Japanese created a genuinely native culture for the first time.
+While most historians regard the political and economic developments of the Heian Period, in particular, the gradual abandonment of the ritsuryō system, quite critically, most evaluations of the cultural sphere are predominantly positive: the experience is seen as one in which the Japanese created a genuinely native culture for the first time.
 The absorption of continental Buddhist ideas, the perfection of a native written language that made possible a genuinely Japanese method of literary expression and the emergence of a secular artistic tradition that freed Japanese artists and artisans from the rigid traditions learned from the Chinese.
-It is for these cultural achievements that the Heian Period is best known by most Japanese.
+It is for these cultural achievements that most Japanese best know the Heian Period.

 Although one of the reasons for abandoning the capital at Nara was the undue secular influence of the Buddhist establishment, Emperor Kammu and his successors were not hostile to Buddhism.
 Buddhism flourished in Heian times, and in combination with native Shintō beliefs, it dominated the religious and philosophical lives of the nobility in particular.
 It was, however, a different kind of Buddhism from its Nara-period predecessor.